nyyirs/profiles-rest-api/README.md

 # profiles-rest-api
-Managing user profiles with REST API
+Managing user profiles with REST API using Django REST Framework and Django Authentication System